-Looking for a park home at Lighthouse Park in Monmouthshire?
-This exclusive residential park is a modern development which has won local awards over the years.
+Lighthouse Park is an exclusive residential park is a modern development which has won local awards over the years.
 The park is open to retirees and the semi-retired, and bases close to the Severn Estuary, offering country and waterside views.
 The park is also close to the local coastline, offering views across the Bristol Channel.

-Lighthouse Park aims to offer a quiet and peaceful foothold between Cardiff and Newport, offering convenient links between the two while remaining secluded for residents to enjoy.
+This park aims to offer a quiet and peaceful foothold between Cardiff and Newport, offering convenient links between the two while remaining secluded for residents to enjoy.
 The park forms part of the Berkeley Parks catalogue, a brand which has provided park home living for over 50 years.
-Lighthouse Park may appeal to retirees keen to explore the Monmouthshire coast, whether solo or with a partner.
+The site may appeal to retirees keen to explore the Monmouthshire coast, whether solo or with a partner.

 Why Choose Lighthouse Park?